 Build a Memory Infrastructure

 The number association system is one of the most basic but powerful memory devices.
-If you have a shop with tools, one of the best ways to keep track of them is to place them on a pegboard on the wall.
+If you have a shop with tools, one of the best ways to track them is to place them on a pegboard on the wall.
 Place the devices in the most logical order.
 Then draw around the outside of the instrument to create an outline or silhouette of the device.
 This way, you never have to think about where it belongs.
 You look for the shape, and you know where it belongs.
-If you look at the pegboard, you can also see which tool is missing.
+If you look at the pegboard, you can see which tool is missing.
 This way, you never lose a tool, and you stay organized.

 The storyline system is another powerful memory system.
 Pick your favorite story, break it down into segments, and there is your device.
 You can use any narrative that has a memorable progression.
 You can also create a story using the routines from your daily life.